Last Updated on by

 - Constant benefit changes

 As if that’s not bad enough, Advantage plans can drop doctors without cause, and members MUST follow plan rules.
-Further, the benefits they promise can turn out to be less than you were lead to believe.
+Also, the benefits they promise can turn out to be less than you were lead to believe.

 What would happen if your plan suddenly dropped one of your doctors?
 Sure, the low premium is enticing, but is it worth it?